DMooij/programmeerproject/PROCESS.md

 - avoiding nesting in map and donut ruins everything, so decided to work on report instead
 - added info text to home page
 - added sources page

+## Day 19 - 28 June 2018

+- Finished and submitted code
+- worked on report and update README